George J. Limberakis, LCMHC, ACAP-EFT, E-RYT 500

 George has observed and experienced that health and well-being are derived as a direct result of intention and effort.
 Our mind/body is a system that requires regular maintenance and upkeep to maintain the free flow of energy that results in optimum health.

-“I see the mind/body, in their healthy states, as a fully integrated system that works to keep energy moving freely.
+“I see the mind/body system, in its healthy state, as a fully integrated system that works to keep energy and information moving freely.
 The body/mind system functions best when the body is allowed to move and the mind is intentionally managed.”

 George’s clinical experience includes treatment for substance abuse, domestic violence, anxiety, depression, addictive/compulsive behaviors, relationship issues, issues related to sexual orientation and more.
 He, also, enjoys working with people to overcome both personal and professional obstacles to success in the areas of athletics, sales, business, public speaking and dating.